lucianacendon/simile/README.md

 Once the command finishes running, you're ready to use the library.

 ## Getting Started
-There are two main files at the base folder: `train_simile.py` and `test_simile.py`.
-These files are used for training and prediction, respectively.
+In order to run Simile in training or prediction mode, you should use `train_simile.py` or `test_simile.py`.
 Both scripts only require a `config` file as input.
 These config files contain parameters used for training and testing, as well as paths to your data.
 Setting-up these config files properly is key to using this library succesfully.
 I included two reference config files, `config_train.ini` and `config_test.ini`, which you can modify according to your application and needs.
 However, having a good understanding of how the algorithm works is very important to make parameter choices that best fit your data.
 Therefore, please consider reading the paper before anything.

-A good way to get started using this library is to make sure that the code is running properly on your machine.
+A good way to get started is to make sure the code is running properly on your machine.
 Only for that purpose, I included a pre-trained model with this repository (inside directory `ReleaseModel`) and a test case example (inside directory `Data`).
-The parameters for this test case are already defined in `config_test.ini`, so all you need to do is run:
+The parameters for this specific test case are defined in `config_test.ini`, so all you need to do is run:
 ```
     python test_simile.py
 ```
-If everything is working as it should, you should find all resulting plots inside directory `ReleaseModel/Plots`.
+If everything is working as expected, you should find all resulting plots inside directory `ReleaseModel/Plots`.

 ## Usage
 ### Training